wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 3x3_mpact_ts_1_57.pl
 3x3_mpact_ts_1_60.pl
 ```
-Place all cooresponding .pl files in individual directories containing frames for one montage tilt series (see example below).
+Place all corresponding .pl files in individual directories containing frames for one montage tilt series (see example below).

 ## *Using blendstitching_tiltcompensated.sh*
 Download [`blendstitching_tiltcompensated.sh`](blendstitching_tiltcompensated.sh) and place in individual directories containing frames for one montage tilt series with file frames like: